 Great Crested Newt is a

-It is a local priority species for because of its national status and there are sites in Barnsley with good populations for conservation management.
+It is a local priority species for because of its national status and the sites in Barnsley with good populations for conservation management.

-Great Crested Newt is protected under Section 9(1) of the Wildlife and Countryside Act 1981 (as amended) against intentional killing, injuring and taking from the wild.
+Great Crested Newt is protected under the Wildlife & Countryside Act Section 9(1) against killing, injuring and taking from the wild.
 This applies to all life stages including eggs.

 Great Crested Newt is listed on Annexes III and IV of the EC Habitats Directive and Appendix III of the Bern Convention.

 Great Crested Newt

 Considerably larger than our other two native newt species, at up to 17 cm in length, Great Crested Newts are warty, appear black above, and have a bright orange belly with black spots.